EUTS/Pre-RegistrationWebsite/README.md

 This system has to do the following:

 1) Check the four year plan and the student transcript <br>
-2) recommend a schedule for the next semester <br>
+2) Recommend a schedule for the next semester <br>
 3) Assume all the courses are available  <br>
 4) Keep track of how many students are registered in each course <br>
 5) Keep track of how many sections there are for each course <br>